Show different Endings based on score

 2. Create an Ending for each of your score ranges.

-3. Go to Logic in the right-hand panel and click Score quiz under Simple.
+3. Go to Logic in the right-hand panel, click Quiz and scoring and select Score quiz.

 4. Assign points to your answers, and click Save when ready.
 In this example, I’ll just give 0 points after wrong answers and 1 point after correct ones.